by Barry Ogletree

 Here's another great project from Barry Ogletree in Texas, who has a lot of experience in customizing Jeeps, particularly in stretching them.
 Recently on CJ3B.info, Barry described his background and his high-hood project A CJ-3B Named Spud.
 Of course the next logical step for Barry was a stretched 3B.

-Part 1 covers the stretch, and Part 2 will follow Fred to the paint shop and a car show. -- Derek Redmond
+Part 1 covers the stretch, and Part 2 will follow Fred to the paint shop and a car show.
+See also Fred at some 2016 Car Shows. -- Derek Redmond

 I learned to do this kind of illustration, to help communicate with my employees on large job sites when I worked managing heavy construction.
 Necessity -- a picture is worth a thousand words.
 But I did study commercial art in college (before computers.)
 I think of it as an offshoot of my CAD drafting for blueprints.